-However, problems remain with substantial inflation of the electoral register, generating a problem of technical abstention.
+As per previous reports, the substantial inflation of the electoral register remains problematic, generating a problem of technical abstention.
 Estimates in the run-up to the October 2017 local elections indicated a gap of about 850,000 people between the registered and actual number of voters - an increase of 9% vis-à-vis the 2015 legislative elections.

 As noted in previous reports, this difference reflects current emigration patterns and the failure of Portuguese emigrants registered to vote in Portugal to transfer their electoral registration to their overseas residence.
-As Portuguese voters can vote only in the administrative parish (or, if abroad, in the country) in which they are formally registered, this means that a substantial proportion of Portuguese emigrants are unable to exercise their voting rights.
+As Portuguese voters could vote only in the administrative parish (or, if abroad, in the country) in which they were formally registered, this meant that a substantial proportion of Portuguese emigrants were unable to exercise their voting rights.
 For instance, in the 2015 legislative elections, a total of just 9,457 Portuguese voters living in Switzerland were registered to vote there, a minute fraction of the estimated 262,748 Portuguese citizens resident in Switzerland in 2014.